surifirstpin/biplus_documentation/docs/README.md

 Easily implement planning solutions and efficient applications to effectively carryout performance with corporate strategic objective.

 Build Lasting Relationships
-We aspire to keep our customers for life by proactively leading them through their toughest challenges We proactively lead our customers through their toughest challenges.
+We aspire to keep our customers for life by proactively leading them through their toughest challenges.
+We proactively lead our customers through their toughest challenges.
 We focus on innovation, support and customer satisfaction.
 We aspire to keep our customers for life.

 https://www.columbusglobal.com/en-us/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNjAzMDcxM119
+eyJoaXN0b3J5IjpbLTIxNDMwODU1NzFdfQ==
 -->